Yemen

 ANALYSIS:

 While the reduction of hostilities provides tangible relief to civilians, atrocity risks remain until a permanent truce and inclusive negotiated peace settlement are reached and extensive justice and accountability efforts, including reparations to victims, are advanced.
 The lack of inclusive dialogue throughout the negotiations process limits the capacity of these groups to advocate for their protection and risks entrenching violations and abuses.
+Recent airstrikes by Israel on Hodeidah increase the risk of a broader regional escalation.

 All parties to the conflict have perpetrated indiscriminate attacks and targeted civilian objects, amounting to war crimes and crimes against humanity.
 The protracted crisis in Yemen has been exacerbated by pervasive impunity that has fueled lawlessness and resulted in extensive civilian harm.
-There is currently no international independent body paving the way toward justice and accountability in Yemen.
+There is currently no international independent body paving the way toward justice and accountability.
 The dire humanitarian situation is a direct result of the armed conflict and likely atrocity crimes perpetrated by warring parties.

 RISK ASSESSMENT: